The concomitant use of NSAIDs and

 ± 20.5 mL/min.8

-However, this drug-drug
+However, this drug-drug interaction

-and a potential cause of acute renal failure (ARF).
+cause of acute renal failure (ARF).
 Wynckel et al. found ACE inhibitors could cause ARF in many patients

-without renal artery stenosis, typically who were volume depleted, and accounted for 9% of all
+without renal artery stenosis, typically who were volume depleted, and accounted for 9% of all acute

 there is evidence suggesting NSAID’s potential to increase blood pressures of both

 hypertensive and normotensive patients, pain is also implicated in this issue.
-Pain causes a
+Pain causes a variety

-health outcome, especial in terms of acute care.10 This is important in weighing the risk vs.
+especial in terms of acute care.10 This is important in weighing the risk vs.

 benefit of using NSAIDs for pain control.
 While there are other options for the management of pain